 Seven years on, I have now finished my PhD and I am still in touch with some of the friends I made at PLMW."

 — Heidi Howard, research fellow in computer science, University of Cambridge

 This workshop is part of the activities surrounding ICFP, the International Conference on Functional Programming, and takes place the day before the main conference.
 One goal of the workshop is to make ICFP more accessible to newcomers, and we hope that after attending PLMW, participants will continue to participate for the entire conference.

 Like ICFP this year, PLMW will be a virtual event.
-Although we expect to have a public live stream of talks and panels, some events will be limited to participants who have applied and been accepted to attend.
+Some parts of PLMW will be limited to participants who have applied and been accepted to attend.
 Please apply to attend PLMW via this form.
 Applications from members of underrepresented groups in computing are especially welcome.

 We will process applications on a rolling basis, with a final deadline of August 8.
 Please note that if you apply and are accepted to attend PLMW, you also receive free registration to ICFP automatically – there’s no need to separately register for ICFP.